Fourier Series Guided Design of Quantum Convolutional Neural Networks for Enhanced Time Series Forecasting: Results

 \subsection{Relevance of reuploading}

 A comparison between the results of the metrics with and without reuploading is presented.
-In this case, 2 circuits are compared.
-For the non-reuploading case, an initial trainable layer $W^{(1)}$, the encoding of the information of the 2 points kernel into 2 qubits, followed by 4 layers of the trainable ansatz.
-This is compared against the parallel architecture with 2 qubits and 4 layers.
-The parallel architecture is similar to the super-parallel, but without reuploading the data vertically: the data is only repeated in a series of layers.
-The values of the expressibility (calculated as proposed in\cite{expressibility}) for each of the trainable layers in Figure \ref{architectures} are calculated for both cases and depicted in Table \ref{expressibililty_nr}.
+In this case, two circuits are compared.
+For the non-reuploading case, an initial trainable layer $W^{(1)}$, the encoding of the information of the two points kernel into 2 qubits, followed by 4 layers of the trainable ansatz.
+This is compared against the \textit{parallel} architecture with 2 qubits and 4 layers. \\

+The values of the expressivity, calculated as proposed in \cite{expressibility}, for each of the trainable layers in Figure \ref{architectures} are calculated for both cases and depicted in Table \ref{expressibililty_nr}.
 It can be observed that both cases present comparable values, but an analysis of the metrics in the testing stage for each data set shows that the reuploading strategy is superior.
-This behavior can be explained if the accessible coefficients for each case are analyzed.
-In Figure \ref{pvsnr} a comparison between the accessible coefficients for the parallel and the case without reuploading is presented.
+This behavior can be explained if the accessible coefficients for each case are analyzed.\\

+In Figure \ref{pvsnr} a comparison between the accessible coefficients for the \textit{parallel} and the case without reuploading is presented.
 It can be observed a clear difference between both architectures, showing that when no reuploading of data is performed, the circuit has significantly less accessible frequencies. \\

-\subsection{Parallel vs Super parallel architectures}
+\subsection{\textit{Parallel} vs \textit{super parallel} architectures}

-The performance of the parallel and super-parallel architecture presented in \cite{fourier2} is compared.
-A super-parallel architecture with 4 qubits and a kernel of 2 is compared against a parallel architecture with 2 qubits, a kernel of 2, and 4 layers.
-In this way, the data is re-uploaded the same number of times and the circuits are expected to output Fourier series of the same degree $d=4$.
-In general, as can be observed in Table \ref{pvssp}, the super-parallel architecture produced better results overall.
-In this case, no major difference between the accessible coefficients to both architectures is presented, but as can be noted in Table \ref{pvssp}, the values for the expressibility are better for the super-parallel case.
-Even when training times are shorter for the parallel case, the difference is not significant enough. \\
+The performance of the \textit{parallel} and \textit{super parallel} architectures presented in \cite{fourier2} is compared.
+A \textit{super parallel} architecture with 4 qubits and a kernel of size 2 is compared against a \textit{parallel} architecture with 2 qubits, a kernel of 2, and 4 layers.
+In this way, the data is re-uploaded the same number of times, and the circuits are expected to output Fourier series of the same degree $d=4$.\\

+In general, as can be observed in Table \ref{pvssp}, the \textit{super parallel} architecture produced better results overall.
+In this case, no major difference between the accessible coefficients to both architectures is presented, but as can be noted in Table \ref{pvssp}, the values for the expressivity are better for the \textit{super parallel} case.
+Even when training times are shorter for the \textit{parallel} case, the difference is not significant enough. \\